fc-minecraft/hoc2021-makecode-md/computer_scientist-3.md

 ### @hideIteration true
 ### @explicitHints true

-# First Computer Scientist
+# First Computer Scientist (Solution)

 ## Step 1
-The computer scientist has created punch cards that contain the instructions for the first algorithm, but the punch card holes are blocked.
-Code your Agent to DESTROY the BROWN blocks to make the cards work.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.

 #### ~ tutorialhint
 Use ``||agent.agent move||`` and ``||agent.agent turn||`` to move your Agent to each BROWN block.
 Then use ``||agent.agent destroy||`` in the direction you want the block destroyed to remove the BROWN block.
 Repeat this until all the BROWN blocks are destroyed.